 |Family name beginning with||Date|

-If you miss your allocated time or you are a continuing student, there will be student card collection sessions available at the above location until Friday 28 February.
-Please come to an alternate session for assistance.
+If you miss your allocated time or you are a continuing student, there will be student card collection available at Student Central after 16 July, or please come to an alternate session for assistance.

-New and replacement student cards will not be available from Student Central during these periods.
+New and replacement student cards will not be available from Student Central 14-16 July 2014.

 Note, you must be fully enrolled on ISIS before you can get your student card.
 You should be able to view your enrolment in ISIS as soon as it is finalised.